 The reward is everyone's ability to go further.
 It’s not every day you are told your choices are not yours alone.
 Last year’s 2020 Space Council report did just this.
 NASA’s deep space exploration and the US commercial space sector are linked.
 The report was clear, a commercial space economy is “necessary” for NASA’s deep … Continue reading NASA’s human spaceflight strategy, sustainability and growth

-Read the signs.
 There is a temptation to check off “sustainable” as a project feature merely because it appears to be likely to persist.
 Rather than this semi-circular definition, grappling with what is truly sustainable can move sideways.
 For one, sustainable space exploration and development can move to a measurable engineering feature - reusability.
-How … Continue reading Reusability, priceless.
+How much of something … Continue reading Reusability, priceless.

 If everything we want is cheap, but everything we need is expensive, which is NASA?
 It was the late 90’s and everyone was so happy to hear the budget would remain flat, because after all, flat was the new up.
 A lot has happened since.
 Glancing at NASA’s recent budgets seems to show good times … Continue reading NASA’s (really) declining budget